-Even if we conduct thorough due diligence on a target business with which we combine, this diligence may not surface all material issues that may be present inside a particular target business.

-Factors outside of the target business and outside of our control may, at any time, arise.
-As a result of these factors, we may be forced to later writedown or write-off assets, restructure our operations, or incur impairment or other charges that could result in our reporting losses.
-Even if our due diligence successfully identifies certain risks, unexpected risks may arise and previously known risks may materialize in a manner not consistent with our preliminary risk analysis.
-Even though these charges may be non-cash items and not have an immediate impact on our liquidity, the fact that we report charges of this nature could contribute to negative market perceptions about us or our securities.
-In addition, charges of this nature may cause us to violate net worth or other covenants to which we may be subject as a result of assuming pre-existing debt held by a target business or by virtue of our obtaining post-combination debt financing.
+Although GigCapital5 has conducted due diligence on QT Imaging, GigCapital5 cannot assure you that this diligence revealed all material issues that may be present in QT Imaging's business, that it would be possible to uncover all material issues through a customary amount of due diligence, or that factors outside of Gigcapital5's and QT Imaging's control will not later arise.
+As a result, the Combined Company may be forced to later write-down or write-off assets, restructure its operations, or incur impairment or other charges that could result in losses.
+Even if GigCapital5's due diligence successfully identifies certain risks, unexpected risks may arise and previously known risks may materialize in a manner not consistent with GigCapital5's preliminary risk analysis.
+Even though these charges may be non-cash items and may not have an immediate impact on the Combined Company's liquidity, the fact that the Combined Company reports charges of this nature could contribute to negative market perceptions about it or its securities.
+In addition, charges of this nature may cause the Combined Company to be unable to obtain future financing on favorable terms or at all.